ahmetb/gen-crd-api-reference-docs/README.md

 - [Configurable](./example-config.json) settings to hide certain fields or types entirely from the generated output.
 - Either output to a file or start a live http-server (for rapid iteration).
+- Supports markdown rendering from godoc type, package and field comments.

 ## Try it out